ghc/ghc/README.md

 * If you have never built GHC before, start with the [preparation guide][ghc-preparation].

-* This build system is written in Haskell (obviously) and depends on the following Haskell packages, which need to be installed: `ansi-terminal mtl shake QuickCheck`.
+* This build system is written in Haskell (obviously) and depends on the following Haskell packages, which need to be installed: `ansi-terminal mtl shake quickcheck`.

 * Get the sources.
 It is important for the build system to be in the `hadrian` directory of the GHC source tree: